-Lou Fancher and Steve Johnson are the illustrators behind Brightly’s Family Book Club pick A Poem for Peter, a captivating picture book biography of the boundary-breaking author Ezra Jack Keats.
+Lou Fancher and Steve Johnson are the illustrators behind Brightly’s Book Club pick A Poem for Peter, a captivating picture book biography of the boundary-breaking author Ezra Jack Keats.
 We were thrilled to ask the artistic duo (and real-life married couple!) about how they reacted when they found out they’d be working on A Poem for Peter, why collage is so exciting to create, and what even the most experienced artists can learn from children.

 Click here to learn more about Brightly’s Book Club, discover A Poem for Peter-inspired activities and tips for discussion, and join in on the reading fun.

 How familiar were you with Ezra Jack Keats before you started working on A Poem for Peter?
 What were some of your thoughts when you found out you’d be part of this project?